jinho-choi123/2023_Elice_Backend_Interview_Project/README.md

 ### Prerequisites
 **You'll need to have Python 3.10 or later on your local development machine.**

+We recommend to use venv to isolate enviroments from other projects.

 or you can run server inside docker container
 ```bash
 $ python --version